Kanchenjunga Base Camp Trek: 19 Days to the Foot of the World's Third Highest Peak

 Best TimeMar - May & Oct - Nov

 The 19-day Kanchenjunga Base Camp Trek takes you to the foot of the world’s third-highest peak.
-This journey through Eastern Nepal leads you off the usual paths, where you’ll discover untouched landscapes, centuries-old monasteries, and genuine local culture far from the busy trekking routes.
+This trek through Eastern Nepal leads you off the usual paths, where you’ll discover untouched landscapes, centuries-old monasteries, and genuine local culture far from the busy trekking routes.

-What Makes This Trek Unforgettable
+What Makes This Trek Worth Every Step

 • Standing at the foot of Mount Kanchenjunga, the world’s third-highest peak.